 Active Minds was Incorporated as a 501(c)3 organization in late 2003.
 Active Minds has become the voice of young adult mental health advocacy nationwide.
 With more than 400 campus chapters, hundreds of thousands of young adults all across the country are benefiting from the Active Minds model

-Created by the Interagency Working Group on Youth Programs which is composed of representatives from 18 federal agencies that support programs and services focusing on youth.
-The IWGYP promotes the goal of positive, healthy outcomes for youth in four significant ways: (1) create and support findyouthinfo.gov; (2) create and support YE4C.gov; (3) identify and disseminate promising and effective strategies; (4) promote enhanced collaboration.
+youth.gov (formerly FindYouthInfo.gov) was created by the Interagency Working Group on Youth Programs (IWGYP), which is composed of representatives from 19 federal agencies that support programs and services focusing on youth.
+The IWGYP promotes the goal of positive, healthy outcomes for youth.

 The WV School Health Technical Assistance Center is based at the Center for Rural Health, Joan C. Edwards School of Medicine, Marshall University.
 Since 1994, the Center has provided technical assistance to and evaluation of school based health centers.
 Currently, the Center provides technical assistance to support community and school partnerships for school based health services in areas of primary health care, mental health and dental health.